lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Receiver behaviour

-On receiving regular SCHC Fragments with the same Rule ID and optional DTag,
+On receiving Regular SCHC Fragments,

 - the receiver MUST reset the Inactivity Timer,
 - the receiver assembles the payloads of the SCHC Fragments

-On receiving an All-1 SCHC Fragment with the same Rule ID and optional DTag,
+On receiving an All-1 SCHC Fragment,

-- the receiver MUST appends the All-1 SCHC Fragment Payload and the padding bits to the previously received SCHC Fragment payloads for this SCHC Packet
+- the receiver MUST append the All-1 SCHC Fragment Payload and the padding bits to the previously received SCHC Fragment Payloads for this SCHC Packet
 - if an integrity checking is specified in the Profile,
   * the receiver MUST perform the integrity check
-  * if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and optional DTag.
+  * if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and optional DTag values.
 - the reassembly operation concludes.

-On expiration of the Inactivity Timer, the receiver MUST drop the SCHC Packet being reassembled and it MUST release all resources associated with this Rule ID and optional DTag.
+On expiration of the Inactivity Timer, the receiver MUST drop the SCHC Packet being reassembled and it MUST release all resources associated with this Rule ID and optional DTag values.

-On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and optional DTag.
+On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and optional DTag values.

 {{Fig-NoACKModeRcv}} shows an example of a corresponding state machine.